peggyandjoe/ericjwdchen.github.io/_posts/2016-04-30-Some-Thoughts-About-Institutions-and-Bureaucracy.md

 This is all to say that while it's possible for the university to become more self-reliant in research funding, it's inconceivable in the foreseeable future that Princeton, and other universities, will not be primarily dependent on government dollars for research.

+That's all of the thoughts I have for now about these reports, but I'll probably come back to more of the strategic planning reports in the future.
+I'm starting to find that these sorts of primary source documents are much more interesting to read than the news releases that surround them.
+There is some level of exposure to the inner thought process of the authors of the reports that you can only understand from reading the reports yourself.
+So wherever your interests are, I would suggest that you do the same: find the relevant primary source documents and dig in.
+You don't always need a journalist to stand between you and the information.
+If you want to be a journalist, read journalism.
+If you want to be a business executive, technologist, or anything else, read what the people in the industry are writing themselves.

 [^1]: Actually, the fully-correct phrase is more like: university-sponsored-free-food-event-that-isn't-actually-free-because-it-comes-out-of-ballooning-student-fees.
 (I see how "study break" is the more attractive word).

 [^2]: Juniors and seniors typically join eating clubs, which, as their names suggest, are an upperclass dining option.
 They're an anachronism of a time gone-by, and now occupy an [often][bloomberg eating clubs] [contested][nytimes ivy] position as partial-substitutes to fraternities and sororities in the university's social scene.